McC4b3r/caberWordle/README.md

 - random word choice from the list on every game start
 - a way to specify an answer by line number in `wordlist.txt`
-  - e.g. specifying `16117` in the answer specifier field should set the answer to `ocean` and clear the guesses.
+  - e.g. specifying `80` in the answer specifier field should set the answer to `equip`
-  - This can only be used when starting a new game, disabled once a guess has been made
 - a way to reset the game - clear the current guesses and pick a new random answer.
 - a list of 6 guess slots with the correct number of characters for the answer word
+  - guessed words should have colors that reflected how it matched to the answer, as per above
-- an on-screen keyboard that the user can input guesses onto (both by clicking keys as buttons and by typing)
+- an on-screen keyboard that the user can input guesses onto by clicking the keys

 ### Stretch Features

 - a hard-mode toggle
   - Hard mode requires players to include letters marked as green and yellow in subsequent guesses
-  - Can only be used when starting a new game, disabled once a guess has been made
 - have the on-screen keyboard reflect the state of the clues (keys turn grey, yellow, and green)
+- have the on-screen keyboard accept keyboard events in addition to manual mouse clicking

 Note: We care more about feature completion and code quality than aesthetic - a well-tested and readable solution that fulfills all (non-stretch) features but is visually simplistic will be considered more highly than a partially complete but shiny one.